GenericMappingTools/website/workshops/index.rst

 =========

 The GMT team and other volunteers teach user and developer workshops in various places.
-Here is a list of past and future locations.
+Here is a list of past and future workshops.

 * :ref:`Upcoming <future_workshops>`
 * :ref:`Past <past_workshops>`